alttch/roboger/README.md

 */opt/roboger/etc/ or to */usr/local/etc/roboger.yml* or wherever you want and point there ROBOGER_CONFIG env variable.

+Note: Roboger database v2 is not compatible with v1.
+Please reinstall Roboger from scratch, for the existing resources use auto-deployment.

 ## Docker/Kubernetes

 * Pre-built image available at https://hub.docker.com/r/altertech/roboger